devm33/devm33.com/README.md

 ## TODO

+- [ ] Fix katex fonts
+- [ ] Replace mulish webfont with full webfont, use it everywhere
 - [ ] Set cache headers on katex and prism css files, ideally immutable
 - [ ] Unify layout across pages
 - [ ] Use